-- As we talked about already Shammai bases his theology of divorce from Deuteronomy 24:1-4.
+- As we talked about already Shammai bases his theology of divorce on Deuteronomy 24:1-4.
 Jesus goes further back and bases his theology on Genesis 1-2.

 - Shammai takes a patriarchal approach, only giving permission to the men.
 Jesus deals with the obligations of men AND women.

 The bottom line here is the same as in Matthew 5:31-32, however this time Jesus expounds more on his reasoning.
 In this case, Jesus goes all the way back to the beginning, creation.
 Jesus’ argument is that marriage unites.
 A married couple is one.
 God’s original design was on of lasting unity that was brought together by God himself.
 This was God’s original design and intent.

 But Then Came Sin

 God’s design was for marriage to last forever.
 Throughout the Bible that is made clear and clearly where Jesus lands.
 Divorce was never part of the plan, marriage should last for a lifetime.